2011 Stepping Hill Hospital poisoning incident: Rebecca Leighton

 On 2 December 2011, it was reported that Leighton had been dismissed from her job as a nurse at Stepping Hill Hospital.
 She had been suspended ever since the allegations were first made nearly five months earlier.
-An appeal hearing, presided over by Stockport NHS Foundation Trust, against her termination was held on Thursday 2 February 2012 but the appeal was dismissed.
-The Trust said it was unable to comment because of confidentiality issues and there was no response from Leighton's lawyers.
-It was also revealed on that day that police were now investigating a total of 19 deaths at the hospital as possible victims of saline poisoning.
+She appealed against her termination in a hearing in February 2012, but the trust dismissed the appeal.
+The trust was unable to comment due to confidentiality issues and there was no response from Leighton's lawyers.
+It was also revealed on that day that police were investigating a total of 19 deaths at the hospital as possible victims of saline poisoning.

 Victorino Chua

 On 5 January 2012, it was revealed that a death had occurred on 31 December 2011, after Leighton had been dismissed, and was now being linked to the investigation.
-46-year-old Victorino Chua, a nurse at the hospital, had been arrested amid claims that forms had been altered and a patient given extra medication.
+Forty-six-year-old Victorino Chua, a nurse at the hospital, had been arrested amid claims that forms had been altered and a patient given extra medication.
 He was later also questioned on the earlier deaths.
 He was not charged with any offence and was placed on police bail.
-By July 2012, the Greater Manchester Police stated that they were making good progress in the investigation, that twenty-two people had been poisoned and that seven deaths had occurred.
+By July 2012, GMP stated that they were making good progress in the investigation, that 22 people had been poisoned and that seven deaths had occurred.

-On 29 March 2014, Victorino Chua was charged with the murders of Tracey Arden, Arnold Lancaster and Alfred Derek Weaver, and 31 other offences including GBH and attempted poisoning.
+On 29 March 2014, Chua was charged with the murders of Tracey Arden, Arnold Lancaster and Alfred Derek Weaver, and 31 other offences including grievous bodily harm and attempted poisoning.
 He was remanded in custody to appear at Manchester Magistrates' Court later.
 The prosecution argued that Chua had decided to take out his personal frustrations on patients "for reasons truly known only to himself".
 On 18 May 2015, Chua was convicted on two counts of murder.
-He was found not guilty of murdering Arnold Lancaster, who had been suffering from terminal cancer, but was convicted of attempting to cause him and twenty other patients grievous bodily harm with intent by poisoning.
-He was also found guilty of eight offences of unlawfully administering or causing to be taken by another person any poison or destructive or noxious thing with intent to injure, aggrieve or annoy, or attempting to do so, after deliberately altering prescriptions.
-The jury at Manchester Crown Court had deliberated for eleven days.
+He was found not guilty of murdering Arnold Lancaster, who had been suffering from terminal cancer, but was convicted of attempting to cause him and 20 other patients grievous bodily harm with intent by poisoning.
+He was also found guilty of eight offences of unlawfully administering or causing to be taken by another person any poison or destructive or noxious thing with intent to injure, aggrieve or annoy, or attempt to do so, after deliberately altering prescriptions.
+The jury at Manchester Crown Court had deliberated for 11 days.
 Mr Justice Openshaw sentenced Chua, a Filipino national, to life imprisonment with a minimum term of 35 years, meaning he will be 84 years old when he becomes eligible for parole.